 I am a big planner if you didn't know already.
 When Wyatt and I started to get pretty serious I had already had the five-year plan set up.
 Where we would go to college, when we would be engaged and how long it would be until we were married.
 Yes, its crazy but I know of so many girls who have their wedding Pinterest board up and ready to go at ANY MOMENT.
 Having a plan isn't bad, but it isn't always realistic.
 Life is constantly changing and it is very unpredictable.
 Trust me, it is okay to not worry about your five-year plan.
 Who knows where you will be in five years?
 God does.
 Trust him.
 Enjoy the season you are in now.
 Wyatt and I love being able to just hang out on the weekends and go on random dates.
 I am choosing to embrace this season of dating.
 Seriously, Wyatt and I will probably be dating three more years, due to his football career and that is OK.
 Just love where you are now, be spontaneous, & enjoy the dating season.

 5. WHO COMES FIRST

 The Don't: Do not put your partner above your relationship with God

 The Do: Do keep God first in your life, all other relationships will fall into place

 Again, being committed to someone isn't easy.
-It takes communication, work from both sides, practice, patience and compassion.
+It takes communication, works from both sides, practice, patience, and compassion.
 I hope you can apply these tips in your current dating relationship or a potential one.
 Also, when entering a dating relationship, pray before you date that person.
 God made it very clear to me when I was evaluating, literally analyzing, dating Wyatt.
-Prayer is a key part in this process.
+Prayer is a key part of this process.
 Listen to what God is telling you about dating.
 He really does know best.